machelreid/lewis/README.md

 bash preprocess-bart-mt.sh path/to/data <synth-prefix> <domain_prefix> <valid-split-size>
 ```

 This will generate the training data.
 This includes creating a new dictionary for BART (updating its original `dict.txt`) so that it also contains the `<mask>` token which we will be feeding.
 Training/validations splits will be created at `path/to/data/<synth-prefix>` and the rest of the output will be placed at `path/to/data/bart-mt/<synth-prefix>/<domain-prefix>`.
+Here the `<valid-split-size>` is literally the number of lines you wish to use for splitting.

 2. Train BART on the parallel data.